 When there is no standard practice, employees can spend hours searching for documents that are misfiled or lost.
 One purpose of the document management system is to store documents properly and be able to retrieve files when necessary.
 An electronic document management system can conveniently pull up any records instantly using word search to index categories.

 Paper-based systems can impose the risk of sensitive information leakage or document loss.
 If unauthorized persons have access to confidential documents, it may result in business or even legal damages.
-But with the use of EDM, you can control who access what documents.
+But with the use of EDM, you can control who accesses what documents.
 EDM also provides users with an audit trail to show when the document was created, accessed, and modified.

 It is expensive to manage the sizeable volume of documents generated throughout the business.
 An electronic document management system provides long term benefits for cost reduction of physical storage space, paper, ink, folders, file cabinets, and filing staff.